kyledavis109/Music-Exploration-App-API/README.md

 7. You will now need to setup a Spotify Developer account to obtain a `CLIENT_ID` and a `CLIENT_SECRET` to communicate with the Spotify API.
 A guide and documentation is available at [Spotify Developer Docs](https://developer.spotify.com/documentation/web-api/quick-start/).

 8. Using the PORT number that you have selected, add your redirect URI (ex. `http://localhost:PORT/callback`).
 Once you have created an app in the Spotify Developer Dashboard you can obtain your Client ID and Client Secret from the app.
-Store your Client ID and Client Secret in the specified .env variables (this information is sensitive do not share it with anyone).
+Store your Client ID and Client Secret in the specified `.env` variables (***This information is sensitive!
+Do not share it with anyone!***).

 9. Now you need to install the needed npm packages.
 To do so, first navigate to the root folder of this repository and then run `npm i`.

+***Congratulations! you've completed installation!***

 #### To Start API
  To start the API, run the command `nodemon reactExpressRoutes` to spin up the API.
 You are now ready to run the frontend of the application!